SHOPPING CENTRE

 At once humorous and critical, Aballí’s installation invites reflection on the ways in which cultural experience is packaged, branded, and sold.
 Shopping Centre becomes a mirror of the contemporary museum’s double role: a space for contemplation and a site of consumption.
 In these fragile, colourful, and familiar bags we find both the seduction of logos and the ghost of the artworks they once promised to contain.

+In conjunction with the exhibition, Aballí is releasing Bag, a special edition of 100 brown paper bags, each stamped with the Under the Spell logo, numbered, signed, and subtly altered: their bottom is cut off.
 Bag, stripped of its function yet authenticated through signature and edition number, embodies the paradox at the heart of Aballí’s project: an object rendered useless in practical terms gains value precisely through its symbolic and performative charge.
 The edition operates as both artwork and critique: a souvenir of an exhibition that reflects on souvenirs, a transaction that mirrors the economy it questions.

 non-profit art space beneath Moonstruck Cafe